na-na-hi/renget/archive/chrprompt2.md

 ##->**General Questions**<-

 **To any 'mon who fights often**, is there something that you specifically avoid when picking a fight?
 Be it either a certain species of pokemon or a type of skill?
+>Carrot: A nice smile is normally enough to stop the least roughty ones from fighting, while the rest, they would not stop anyways
+>Hazel: The risk of great bodily damage is a great way to dissuade, like that thing Carrot mentioned, mad or something?
 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.